 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

-There are two ways to approach OpenTelemetry-facilitated instrumentation for a Java application:
+There are two ways to approach OpenTelemetry-facilitated instrumentation for a Python application: